How we started

 Lions Clubs International Foundation (LCIF) is supported by 46,000 clubs worldwide.
 If each club donates £1,000 per annum to LCIF (some contribute more, some less), that’s £46M income per annum and as all members pay an annual subscription to cover admin and insurance costs, that’s a huge amount to support people across the globe in a wide range of programmes particularly these eight major initiatives:-

 Lions are known throughout the world for their work to improve the lives of the visually impaired and prevent avoidable blindness.
-LCIF proudly serves their continued efforts by offering unique and impactful initiatives, programmes and grants.
+LCIF proudly serves its continued efforts by offering unique and impactful initiatives, programs and grants.
 Our aim is to prevent avoidable blindness and improve the quality of life for people who are blind or visually impaired.

 - 1 billion people live with vision impairment that could have been prevented or can be corrected.

-- US$14.3 billion is needed to treat existing cases of refractive error and cataracts worldwide.
+- £10.75 billion is needed to treat existing cases of refractive error and cataracts worldwide.

 - Unaddressed distance vision impairment in many low and middle-income regions is 4 times higher than in high-income regions.

 - 89% of people with visual impairment live in developing countries

 Source:- The World Health Organisation